 “Along the way, students develop valuable skills and habits such as interdisciplinary thinking or advanced writing that will serve them in whatever path they choose in the future,” said Wiley.
 “By graduation they are better equipped to excel in their vocations, better prepared to provide a faithful Christian presence, and better able to live as thoughtful, engaged human beings in our world.”

 For more information on MVNU’s Honors Program, visit www.mvnu.edu/undergraduate/academics/honorsprogram.

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students, and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education to more than 2,200 students from 31 states and 22 countries/U.S. territories.

-posted 17 days agoNew mural hopes to inspire speech at Hunter Hall Clinic
+posted about 2 months agoNew mural hopes to inspire speech at Hunter Hall Clinic

 posted 8 months agoMVNU ranked top online master’s program in education